 There’s no use in investing in quality content if you don’t constantly strive to reach your audience.
-Social Media is great as it provides the perfect platform for content distribution.
+Social media is great as it provides the perfect platform for content distribution.
 By utilising your network to promote further sharing and distribution you can create a dialogue about your industry that your content, your copy and (most importantly) your brand is the centre of.

 Content Distribution on Social Networks

-New data provided by research from Hubspot & Buzzsumo has given us as marketers a far greater insight into where and how an audience is more susceptive, and helped to indicate which channels, post length and headlines will maximise engagement for each different industry.
+New data provided by research from Hubspot & Buzzsumo has given us as marketers a far greater insight into where and how an audience is more susceptible, and helped to indicate which channels, post length and headlines will maximise engagement for each different industry.

 Distribution of B2B Content

 The data acknowledges that B2B requires rational, expert and lengthy content due to the nature of industry procurement.
 This should offer value and be of benefit to the reader.
 Unsurprisingly, it lends itself to the professional network LinkedIn, with an average post receiving 25.7 shares compared to a mere 9.8 for it’s B2C counterpart.
-However, Facebook cannot and should not be overlooked for B2B Content Marketers.
+However, Facebook cannot and should not be overlooked for B2B content marketers.
 While often shares do not live up to that of B2C, the data suggests that Facebook had surpassed Google in driving traffic to all websites, and a quarter of all traffic across the web.

 As far as headlines are concerned, the study concluded that B2B marketers should be willing to think outside the box and sway away from producing stock-style titles like lists or dos and don’ts.
-While these can provide value, a B2B audience is likely to read the content and so you will benefit from offering something fresh and different that stands out from the crowd.
+While these can provide value, a B2B audience is likely to read the content, so you will benefit from offering something fresh and different that stands out from the crowd.